morachake/State-Managemt/README.md

         import {useReducer} from 'react

-*The useReducer Hook acceps two parameters : a reducer function and the initial state*
+*The useReducer Hook accepts two parameters : a reducer function and the initial state*

     i.e    useReducer(<reducer>,<initialState>)